googleapis/release-please/docs/calendar-versioning.md

 | `DD`   | Day without zero-padding                           | 1, 31   |
 | `0D`   | Zero-padded day                                    | 01, 31  |

+Week numbers are calculated such that January 1 is always in week 1, and weeks roll over on Monday.
+This differs from ISO 8601 week numbering where January 1 may fall in week 52/53 of the previous year.

 ### Semantic Segments

 Semantic segments work like traditional semver and are incremented based on commit